todar/VBA-Boilerplate/README.md

 You've found my VBA Libray GitHub repository, which contains functions to help make programming in VBA easier.

-> Please see my [Style Guide](https://github.com/todar/VBA) for how to write clean and maintainable code using VBA.

 > This repository is currently under construction, but will be intended to be a place to help make VBA more open source.